Amber-MD/pytraj/README.md

     # Note: pytraj will install the most updated cpptraj.
 We recommend to have netcdf library.
     ```

-- from conda (develop version for linux): `conda install -c ambermd pytraj-dev`
+- from conda (develop version for linux): `conda install -c https://conda.anaconda.org/ambermd pytraj-dev`

 - from AMBER suite distribution [http://ambermd.org/](http://ambermd.org/).
 AMBER16 will be available soon (around April 2016).